-Meet Mel Gollan, founder of RIP Global, the Wellington based Fintech pushing the hassle of invoices into the grave.
-I personally know a ton of people wasting their valuable time tracking their business expenses.
-How great would it be for them to free up these endless hours of boredom… Making it available for the fun and productive stuff in life?
+Meet Mel Gollan, founder of RIP Global, the Wellington-based Fintech pushing the hassle of invoices into the grave.
+I know a ton of people wasting their valuable time tracking their business expenses.
+How great would it be for them to free up these endless hours of boredom?
+Making it available for fun and productive stuff in life?
 Because that’s what RIP is doing for my friends and all the other Small & Medium Businesses (SMB).
 Amazing times ahead!

 Who am I and when did I found RIP?

 Having two small boys, and being from New Zealand love sport.
-I have coached kids’ rugby and cricket, have watched an infinite number of swimming competitions and triathlon events and really understand how important and precious family time is.
+I have coached kids’ rugby and cricket, have watched an infinite number of swimming competitions and triathlon events and understand how valuable and precious family time is.

 How did we design our product?

-We want to deliver something that is futureproof and become the universal method of document management.
-Giving the customers freedom to purchase however they want without having to change their accounting solutions.
-That makes this a very friendly and easy solution to adopt.
+We want to deliver something that is futureproofed and become the universal method of document management — giving the customers freedom to purchase; however, they want without having to change their accounting solutions.
+That makes this an amicable and easy solution to adopt.

-Across company integrations are an important part of the Fintech culture.
+Across companies, integrations are an essential part of the Fintech culture.
 I believe this is turning the industry into a much more open and honest service provider.
-It will allow us all to deliver real customer centric products at speed.
+It will allow us all to deliver real customer-centric products at speed.

 Why does every SMB owner need RIP?

-RIP replaces the humanation required when it comes to invoices, receipts, bank statements and all of the reconciling, paying and processing required to meet the legal requirements for business.
+RIP replaces the human touch and time required when it comes to invoices, receipts, bank statements and all of the reconciling, paying and processing required to meet the legal requirements for a business.

-We have talked a lot about this being a SMB Bookkeeping product.
-But in fact, we are also delivering a complete expense report at the point of purchase: Coded, justified and invoice/receipt collected collated and fraud proof stored for management approval.
-No scanning or collecting or end of month expense reports required.
+We have talked a lot about this being an SMB Bookkeeping product.
+However, we are also delivering a complete expense report at the point of purchase: Coded, justified and invoice/receipt collected collated and fraud-proof stored for management approval.
+No scanning or collecting or end of monthly expense reports required.

 RIP is also solving some problems for our Hero Merchants too.
-No more reprints for lost/damaged documents, mail outs for statements and reduced debtor days, which is always welcomed.
+No more reprints for lost/damaged documents, mail outs for statements and reduced debtor days, which is always welcome.